Blog - Creating & Editing

 Help video

-Categories & tags in each post
+Categories & tags

 Categories and tags help combine news and blog posts into areas of interest for your audience.
 Categories and tags are displayed at the bottom of a blog post by default, and if your blog summary layout supports it, you'll often have these in a side column.